2022 Vale of Glamorgan Council election: Overview of results

 Vale of Glamorgan Council remained in no overall control following this election.
 Labour became the largest party at the election with 25 seats - 3 seats short of a majority.
 This represented an increase of 11 seats on 2017, winning 6 seats from the Conservatives, 1 previously held by an independent, and 4 of the seats which were newly created by boundary changes.

 The Conservatives held 13 seats, losing 10 seats they had won in 2017 (6 to Labour, 3 to Plaid and 1 to an independent candidate who had previously been elected as a Conservative).
 Plaid Cymru increased their share to 8 councillors, holding their 4 seats from 2017, winning 3 seats from the Conservatives and winning 1 seat which was newly created by boundary changes.
 The Llantwit First Independents retained all four of their councillors and did not contest any other seats.
 Independent councillor Kevin Mahoney retained his seat in Sully ward, while the other independent candidate in that ward did not stand for re-election and the second seat there was a gain for Labour.
-Two new independent councillors were elected for seats which were newly created by boundary changes: Samantha Campbell took additional seat in Rhoose and Ian Perry won the new single-seat ward of St Nicholas & Llancarfan.
+Two new independent councillors were elected for seats which were newly created by boundary changes: Samantha Campbell took an additional seat in Rhoose and Ian Perry won the new single-seat ward of St Nicholas & Llancarfan.